Dalat City - Flowers, Food and Crazy Mazes

 The Flower Park - Vườn hoa thành phố Đà Lạt

-Sitting just around the northern tip of the lake is Da Lat’s Flower park.
+Sitting just around the northern tip of the lake is Dalat’s Flower park.
 We were, like the Maze Bar, wary of this.
-We have been in quite a few flower parks and botanical gardens from Bogor in Indonesia to Pondicherry in India.
-Depending on when you go, they can be a little bit hit or miss.
-We also had spoken to some fellow travellers who had reported that the Flower Park currently lacked any flowers, which we thought was quite a fundamental flaw.
+We have been in quite a few flower parks and botanical gardens ranging from Bogor in Indonesia to Pondicherry in India.
+Depending on when you go, botanical gardens can be a little bit hit or miss.
+We had also spoken to some fellow travellers in Da lat.
+Our backpacking compatriots had reported that the Flower Park currently lacked any flowers, which we thought was quite a fundamental flaw.

 We are happy to report that our fears were unfounded.
 The Flower Park is definitely worth the hour or so it takes to walk about.